Skip to main content

 3. Define the schema

-Replace app.ts with:
+Replace apps/api/app.ts with:

 import { entity, field, policy, buildManifest } from "@pylonsync/sdk";